 Katori Hall is a playwright performer from Memphis, TN.
 Hurt Village won the 2011 Susan Smith Blackburn Prize and was a finalist for the Ruby Award.
-The script is being adapted into a film and was developed at the 2011 Sundance Screenwriters Lab.
+Hall will direct the film adaptation of Hurt Village, which will begin shooting in 2015.

 Her awards include the Lark Play Development Center Playwrights of New York (PONY) Fellowship, the ARENA Stage American Voices New Play Residency, the Kate Neal Kinley Fellowship, two Lecomte du Nouy Prizes from Lincoln Center, the Fellowship of Southern Writers Bryan Family Award in Drama, a NYFA Fellowship, the Lorraine Hansberry Playwriting Award and the Otis Guernsey New Voices Playwriting Award.
 Hall’s journalism has appeared in The New York Times, The Boston Globe, UK’s The Guardian, Essence, Newsweek and The Commercial Appeal.
 The Mountaintop and Katori Hall: Plays One are published by Methuen Drama.